ACea15/FENIAX/README.md

-# Finite Element models 4 Intrinsic Nonlinear Aeroelastics in JAX [FENIAX]
+# Finite Element models 4 Nonlinear Intrinsic Aeroelastics in JAX [FENIAX]

 FENIAX is an aeroelastic toolbox  written and parallelized in Python, which acts as a post-processor of commercial software such as MSC Nastran.
 Arbitrary FE models built for linear aeroelastic analysis are enhanced with geometric nonlinear effects, flight dynamics and linearized state-space solutions about nonlinear equilibrium.
+Some of the key features of the software are:
+- Leveraging on the numerical library JAX and optimised algorithms, a high performance is achieved that leads to simulation times comparable to the linear counterparts on conventional platforms.
+- The software runs on modern hardware architectures such as GPUs in a addition to standard CPUs.
+- Algorithm differentiation (AD) of the aeroelastic response is available via JAX primitives.
+- Concurrent simulations for multiple load cases are being developed.

 ## Installation